newnormal-resource/example-cleaner-node/README.md

 ### Ignore project-specific words

 When the spell checker does not know your project-specific words and it treats them as errors, you can add the words to the project dictionary to make the checker ignore them.
 The dictionary file is `project-words.txt` in this repository.
 You can specify any file name as you like in the cspell config `cspell.config.yaml`.

+## Integration with your editor/IDE

+### VS Code

+All you have to do is just install the workspace recommended extensions.
+See the [instruction](https://code.visualstudio.com/docs/editor/extension-marketplace#_workspace-recommended-extensions).